Joona-t/pomodoro-app/README.md

-# Pomodoro Timer Web App
+# Pomodoro Timer Web App (WIP)

-This repository contains a **production‑ready Pomodoro timer** built with **Next.js (App Router)** and **TypeScript**.
+This repository contains a **Work in Progress Pomodoro timer** built with **Next.js (App Router)** and **TypeScript**.
 The application provides a clean, mobile‑friendly user experience with persistent local state, task management and session logging.
 The codebase is modular and ready to be extended with a backend API in the future.

 ## Features